nautobot/nautobot-app-version-control/README.md

 You can connect with:
 - Login `admin` / Password `admin`

-Run the following commands to Reset the Local environment
+Run the following commands to Reset the Local environment:
 ```
 invoke stop
 invoke destroy
 invoke migrate
 invoke start
 ```

 ## Production Installation